interest-protocol/sui-defi/README.md

 ### IPX Coin

 It is the governance coin of the protocol and it is minted as rewards by the Masterchef and lending modules.
 This coin will power the DAO in the future.

+### Whirlpool

+The Interest Protocol Lending Protocol allows users to borrow and lend cryptocurrencies.

+The lending protocol providers the following core functions

+- **deposit:** it allows users to put collateral to start earning interest rate + rewards
+- **withdraw:** it allows users to remove their collateral
+- **borrow:** it allows users to borrow crypto using their deposits as collateral.
+This allows them to open short/long positions
+- **repay:** it allows users to repay their loans

 ### SUID Coin